tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

 This submod was truly a group effort, with [cdino11](https://github.com/cdino11), [multimokia](https://github.com/multimokia), and [d3adpan](https://github.com/d3adpan) handling the coding.
 It *literally* couldn't have happened without them.

+Additionally, many kudos and thanks to [Booplicate](https://github.com/Booplicate) for allowing us to incorporate his submod updater plugin (its main repository can be found [here](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin)).
+It's an amazing feature and tool for submod creators.

-Thanks again for downloading our submod, and I hope you enjoy your time with Monika in your new furnished rooms!
+#### Thanks again for downloading our submod, and I hope you enjoy your time with Monika in your new furnished rooms!

-####~ tw4449
+#### ~ tw4449